DamianKrecisz/CookBalance/README.md

 ## Attention

-- I focused mainly on <ins>functionality</ins> to be able to give the first utility version
+- I focused mainly on <ins>functionality</ins> to be able to give the first utility version.
-- All recipes are in Polish because I use the Polish source of the recipes database
+- All recipes are in Polish because I use the Polish source of the recipes database.
 - The application is under constant development.
 If you notice any error, please contact me and provide a description of the error to the email address: damiankrecisz3@gmail.com

 ## Firebase description